Swap distance minimization shapes the order of subject, object and verb in languages of the world: Materials

 \subsection{Detection of S, O and V triplets in treebanks}

 Triplets formed by S, O, and V were extracted from treebanks searching for verbs that have at least two dependents: a nominal subject and a nominal (direct) object (as opposed to clausal subject or clausal object).
 We focus on nominal subjects and nominal objects for several reasons.
 First, for consistency with the definition of dominant order \cite{wals-s6} and research on dominant word order \cite{Choi2021a, Ehara2025a}.
-Second, to reduce the chance of competition between swap distance minimization and syntactic factors that determine word order \cite{wals-81} or dependency distance minimization, which is more likely to surpass other principles when the subject or the object are clausal \cite{Ferrer2019a}.
+Second, to reduce the chance of competition between swap distance minimization and syntactic factors that determine word order \cite{wals-81} or dependency distance minimization, which is more likely to surpass other principles when the subject or the object are clausal \cite{Ferrer2019a,Ferrer2023b}.
 Third, to align with the low syntactic complexity of the stimuli of acceptability experiments where preliminary evidence of swap distance minimization has already been found \cite{Ferrer2023a}.
+See the Supplementary online information for technical details on the detection of these triplets in treebanks depending on the annotation criteria.